magnetophon/DigiDrie/README.md

 A monster monophonic synth, written in faust.

+## features

 - 4 oscillators in double crossfade configuration, so iow Vector Synthesis.
 - each osc is a [CZ style](https://forum.pdpatchrepo.info/topic/5992/casio-cz-oscillators) osc, where you can choose between 9 waveforms
-- each osc is phase-locked to a single master
+- each osc is phase-locked to a single master oscillator.
 - but the phase can be changed and modulated, also by other oscillators.
 - each osc can crossfade between octaves
 - the phase signal feeding the CZ oscs can be passed trough a set of lowpass-filters.